risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

  #### WITH parameters

- All the fields listed below are required.
+ Unless specified otherwise, the fields listed are required.

  |Field|Notes|
  |---|---|